-1. Sunrise Cottage: This beautiful one-bedroom cottage overlooking Padstow and the estuary is the perfect place for couples to stay.
+1. The Padstow Cottage: This beautiful one-bedroom cottage overlooking Padstow and the estuary is the perfect place for couples to stay.
 Just a few minutes’ walk from the town center, the property has a double bedroom, double shower, lounge/diner, and stunning views of the estuary.

-2. Greenhorn: A spacious two-bedroom cottage that sleeps up to six people with great views of the town and estuary.
-Greenhorn benefits from two bathrooms so is a great option for families or a group of friends There’s a patio, decking, and conservatory perfect for cozy nights in.
+2. Padstow Breaks: Spacious one, two, and three-bedroom cottages that sleeps up to 9 people set inside a cool old building.
+The breaks largest unit benefits from two bathrooms so is a great option for families or a group of friends There’s a patio, decking, and a spa bath perfect for cozy nights in.

-3. Sea View: This two-bedroom open-plan apartment has a sun terrace with wonderful estuary views.
-It sleeps up to four people and includes a master bedroom with an en-suite bathroom, an additional bathroom, a living room with a log burner, and a fully fitted kitchen.
+3. Edge Of Padstow Luxury: This two-bedroom open-plan apartment has a sun terrace with wonderful garden views.
+It sleeps up to four people and includes a master bedroom with an en-suite bathroom, an additional bathroom, a living room with gorgeous valuted ceilings, and a fully fitted kitchen.

 5 Top Things To Do in Padstow